Used Car: 2011 Ford Focus Review

 In terms of performance, auto critics labeled the Focus’ 2.0-liter inline four-cylinder engine sluggish and unrefined, though they said the 2011 Focus should suit drivers who just want a basic small car.
 The Focus gets good fuel economy ratings of 25/35 mpg city/highway with a manual transmission.
 Its strong safety and add to its appeal.

 Other Cars to Consider

 Available as a sedan, coupe and hatchback, the 2011 Kia Forte offers car shoppers more versatility than the 2011 Ford Focus with similarly high safety scores.
 The Forte’s performance reviews were pretty similar to the Focus’, with car reviewers saying that the Forte was a suitable daily driver, but not very powerful.
 Like the Focus, the Forte has comfortable front seats, though the rear ones may be tight for adults.
 What makes the Forte stand out are impressive standard features like Bluetooth and a USB port, as well as plenty of cargo space in the sedan and hatchback models.

 The 2011 Ford Fiesta isn’t available as a coupe, but you can buy a sedan or hatchback model.
 Both models have high safety scores.
 Sedan and hatchback versions of the Fiesta have good cargo space for a subcompact, though the Focus has more.
-Even though the Fiesta’s reliability rating isn’t very high, it stands out for its quality interior, good performance and class-leading fuel economy ratings.
+The Fiesta stands out for its quality interior, good performance and class-leading fuel economy ratings.
 The Fiesta’s positive attributes helped it earn the U.S. News 2011 Best Subcompact Car for the Money award.